dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

   serialized Longfellow ZkProof<Fp256k1Base>
 ```

-The native verifier rebuilds the BIP340 circuit with the same
+The native verifier either rebuilds the BIP340 circuit with the same
-`Bip340Verify<Logic<CompilerBackend>>` construction used by zkcc, parses the
+`Bip340Verify<Logic<CompilerBackend>>` construction used by zkcc, or parses the
+compiled P-256 zkcc artifact.
+It then parses the serialized `ZkProof` and runs
-serialized `ZkProof`, and runs Longfellow `ZkVerifier` over the public BIP340
+Longfellow `ZkVerifier` over the public field inputs.
+Mutating the `LZK0` body
-field inputs.
-Mutating the `LZK0` body makes production verification fail.
-This
+makes production verification fail.
+BIP340 uses the audited secp256k1 CRT
-is the first full Longfellow/Ligero low-degree proof body integration; generic
+encoding profile; generic P-256 uses Longfellow's deterministic parameter
-P256 and RPBSch still use the `LIG0` scaffold body until their relation-specific
+search for the compiled circuit.
+RPBSch still uses the `LIG0` scaffold body
-Longfellow adapters are added.
+until its relation-specific Longfellow adapter is added.

 ## Challenges And Responses